Sukeltaja-Appi/main/models.md

 Dives contain location, start+end and 'owner'.

 Reset's are an object used for password resetting, with a 10 min expirytime.
+This expireAfterSeconds (currently 600) index is added to MongoDB.